microsoft/WhatTheHack/CONTRIBUTING-NEW.md

 In general, the WTH team prefers to collaborate with and assist contributors as they author new hacks.
 This makes the review process smoother when a new hack is ready to be published via a Pull Request.
 We offer the option of collaborating via Microsoft Teams in a "What The Hack" team that we maintain at Microsoft.

-You may still choose to develop a new hack independently and submit it for review via the PR process below.
+You may still choose to develop a new hack independently and submit it for review via the [PR process below](#use-work-in-progress-prs-for-early-feedback).

-### On-Boarding Process (Optional, but HIGHLY recommended)
+### On-Boarding Process (Optional, but STRONGLY recommended)

 Once you have submitted an [Issue/Proposal](https://aka.ms/wthproposal) via Github, you can expect the following: